-- Access your Internet and type Skylight's address: https://www.skylight.net/secure/ole/os\login.asp in your web browser window. - Login ID: parkuniversity - Password: You will set your password upon first login.
-Please select any four-digit number you would like. - Click on Login icon to continue. - Select the appropriate language icon, English or Español. - Enter the requested information in the fields provided (entry format is indicated).
-The optional fields are denoted with an asterisk (\).
-The entry format is indicated within the field.
-Note: The name field should be completed with the full name (first and last).
-Enter the Social Security Number in the field with 9 digits and NO dashes or spaces.
-The Date of Birth field type the date as follows: MM/DD/YY (i.e. 04/26/1975).
-The Phone Number should be entered as ###-###.
+- Access your Internet and type Skylight's address: www.skylight.net in your web browser window. - Login ID: parkuniversity - Password: You will set your password upon first login.
+Please select any four-digit number you would like. - Click on Login icon to continue. - Select the appropriate language icon, English or Español.

+• Enter the requested information in the fields provided (entry format is indicated).
+The optional fields are denoted with an asterisk ().

+The entry format is indicated within the field. note: The name field should be completed

-- Then select Submit. - A new screen will appear the confirmation number. - Select Done. - Another confirmation screen will appear which will provide the confirmation number. - Choose Logoff to exit the online enrollment process. - Please call the activation number (located on the sticker that is attached to the front of the card) to activate your card by choosing a PIN (personal identification number).
+- - Then select Submit. - A new screen will appear the confirmation number. - Select Done. - Another confirmation screen will appear which will provide the confirmation number. - Choose Logoff to exit the online enrollment process. - Please call the activation number (located on the sticker that is attached to the front of the card) to activate your card by choosing a PIN (personal identification number).